nashville-software-school/client-side-mastery/book-3-deshawns-dog-walking/chapters/BOOK_3_ASSESSMENT.md

 1. Make sure you are in your `workspace` directory.
 1. `git clone {github repo SSH string}`.
 1. `cd` into the directory it creates.
-1. Run `npm install` in the terminal and wait for the process to complete.
 1. `code .` to open the project code.
 1. Use the `serve` command to start the web server.
 1. Open the URL provided in Chrome.